ds4se/chapters/venkatesh-prasad-ranganath/embraceDynamicArtifacts.md

 ## Acknowledgements

-The USB test suite minimization effort was carried out at Microsoft by Naren Datha, Robbie Harris, Aravind Navasivayam, Venkatesh-Prasad Ranganath, and Pradip Vallathol.
+The USB test suite minimization effort was carried out at Microsoft by Naren Datha, Robbie Harris, Aravind Namasivayam, Venkatesh-Prasad Ranganath, and Pradip Vallathol.

 ## References